I beg to move, That the Bill be now read a Second time.

 Workers are already, under the existing law, entitled to be paid the correct minimum wage if they are part-time, casual labourers, including even someone hired for one day, agency workers, workers and home workers who are paid by the number of items they make, trainees, workers who are on a probation period, disabled workers, agricultural workers, foreign workers, seafarers and offshore workers.
 Apprentices, who are separately provided for, are entitled to be paid a special apprentice rate, if they are either under 19 or 19 and over but in the first year of their apprenticeship.
 Apprentices over the age of 19 who have completed their first year are then entitled to be paid the actual minimum wage, depending on their age.

 The Government set out the national minimum wage after considering the advice of the Low Pay Commission, an independent advisory, non-departmental body, sponsored by the Department for Business, Energy and Industrial Strategy.
-The commission is comprised of a chairman—presently Sir David Norgrove, a former private secretary to Margaret Thatcher—and a further eight low pay commissioners, who are drawn from a range of employee, employer and academic backgrounds and who make recommendations to the Government on appropriate pay.
+The commission is comprised of a chairman—currently Sir David Norgrove, a former private secretary to Margaret Thatcher—and a further eight low pay commissioners, who are drawn from a range of employee, employer and academic backgrounds and who make recommendations to the Government on appropriate pay.

 Failure by any employer to pay at least the national minimum wage to those whom I have listed as employees is an offence and in breach of the national minimum wage legislation.
 To secure compliance with the legislation, the Government have introduced a naming procedure.
 In August, they published a list of 197 companies that had failed to pay one or more entitled workers the national minimum wage.
 Between them, those companies owed a total of £465,291 in arrears, and the most significant example was £99,541.98 owed to 30 workers.
 The naming and shaming scheme was introduced by the coalition Government in October 2013.